Lachie1011/fleet-manager/README.md

 This demo can be recreated and used to test any changes by running './demos/brisbane_demo.sh'

 ## Requirements
+- kivy-garden.mapview              1.0.6
+- kivymd                           1.0.1

 TODO

+Currently only tested with Ubuntu 20.04

 ### Future work
 - Investigate packaging options.